mcgeec91/Project-2/README.md

 # Usage

-- In order to run this website with its full capabilities, there's a few simple steps that need to be done.
+- In order to run this website with its full capabilities, there are a few simple steps that need to be done in the specified order.

 # Step 1: Clone repository